citusdata/test-automation/README.md

    This happens when the regression test run was successful and so Postgres test suite removed these files.
-Note that the tests being successful doesn't indicate that there are no memory errors, so you still need to check the `citus_valgrind_test_log.txt` file.
+Note that the tests being successful doesn't indicate that there are no memory errors, so you still need to check the `valgrind_logs.txt` file.
 And similarly, some of the regression tests that normally don't fail in Citus CI can fail under valgrind and this is also normal -unless no processes exit with status code `2`, which indicates a crash- because valgrind heavily slows down the tests and this usually results in test failures due to timeouts.